IEA Frequently Asked Questions

 No. Students must be in grades K–12 in order to enroll in in the IEA program and use IEA funds.

 No. Students must be in grades K–12 in order to enroll in in the IEA Program and use IEA funds.
 If the student is enrolled in the IEA Program and graduates from high school, and if the account holder has leftover funds in the IEA and wishes to enroll the student in a postsecondary institution, they may use the remaining funds for approved IEA expenses used for the student's postsecondary education.
 Postsecondary students in the IEA Program do not receive any additional payments to their IEA.
-For more information, see Chapter 12 of the IEA Parent Handbook.
+For more information, see Chapter 12 of the IEA Account Holder Handbook.

 Possibly.
 If a participating school or provider is a recipient of federal funds, accommodations may be available pursuant to Section 504 of the Rehabilitation Act of 1973.
 Students or parents should inquire of the school or provider regarding the applicability of Section 504.

 No. The TDOE will not compile, track, or publicly release student assessment results; student assessment results submitted to the TDOE will only be reviewed to verify that the student has taken the required assessments.
 All assessments will be for parents' information and use only.
-For more information, see Chapter 6 of the IEA Parent Handbook.
+For more information, see Chapter 6 of the IEA Account Holder Handbook.

 IEA funds can be used to pay for tuition, fees, and required textbooks only at private schools approved to participate in the IEA Program and listed on the IEA Participating Schools list for that IEA contract year.
 The list of participating schools is available here.
-For more information, see Chapter 8 of the IEA Parent Handbook.
+For more information, see Chapter 8 of the IEA Account Holder Handbook.
 Once enrolled in the IEA Program, students can attend any nonpublic school, including private schools and independent home schools; however, IEA funds can only be used to pay for the tuition, fees, and required textbooks at participating schools.

 Any funds remaining will be returned to the state treasurer to be placed in the BEP account of the education trust fund.